hanabi/hanabi.github.io/Hat_Guessing.md

 ### Play Priority

-* If a player has two or more playable cards, the action priority is as follows:
+* If a player has two or more playable cards, the priority is as follows:
   * 5's
   * Lowest rank
   * Left-most